microsoft/openjdk-aarch64/README.md

 ## Building the JDK for Windows ARM64

-Until the native Visual Studio build toolset for ARM64 becomes available, the JDK is cross-compiled for Windows ARM64.
+The native Visual Studio build toolset for ARM64 has become available in Visual Studio 2022 17.3 Preview2 (as of June 2022).
+To find out more information on how to setup this version of Visual Studio please visit the [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/install/visual-studio-on-arm-devices?view=vs-2022).
+For those not using the native Visual Studio build toolset for ARM64, the JDK can be cross-compiled for Windows ARM64.
 This means that the build happens on an x64/x86 machine, but the resulting binaries run on ARM64.

 ### Dependencies

-We recommend using the latest version of Visual Studio available, preferably VS 2019 16.8 or later.
-Older VS 2019 versions work but have known code generation bugs.
+We recommend using the latest version of Visual Studio available.
+At a minimmum VS 2019 (16.8) is required.
 The following individual components are needed (with example versions):
 -	MSVC v143 - VS 2022 C++ ARM64 build tools (Latest)
 -	MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)
 -	C++ ATL for latest v143 build tools (ARM64)